sigmanotation/mtg_pynance/README.md

 # mtg_pynance
-Package of tools to record, store, and analyze your Magic the Gathering collection.
+Package of tools to record, store, and analyze the card prices of your Magic the Gathering collection.